 Then he re-organises the text of the entire book of Proverbs into six life applications - spiritual, personal, family, intellectual, market-place and societal each also having particular themes highlighted within them.

 Practicing Proverbs is one book with multiple uses: devotionial, small group discipleship book, resource for the biblical counselor and for teaching Christian ethics and morality.

 Most importantly of all, this is a book to help the reader develop a life that glorifies the source of all wisdom - God.

-Dr. Richard Mayhue is Dean of the The Masterís Seminary in Sun Valley, California, Senior Vice-President and Provost of The Masterís College, writer, and international speaker.
+Dr. Richard Mayhue is Research Professor of Theology Emeritus at The Masterís Seminary in Sun Valley, California.

 "I heartily encourage Christians to purchase the book, read it, heed it and put its truths into practice in their lives and ministries."